-- A woman has full control over her body, choosing if and when she marries and if, when and how many children she has. - Women and men share household decision-making and labor, reducing the burden of unpaid labor and care on women. - Women smallholder farmers have access to land rights, decide what to plant, and have access to markets to sell their crops. - Refugee girls have access to quality services and opportunities and are seen for their contributions. - All girls have the ability to access high quality education opportunities and can see a pathway to employment and empowerment. - Everyone, especially men and boys, have alternatives to settling disputes using violence. - Marginalized ethnicities and women and people who are gender non-binary serve in decision making roles from the community to the national levels.
+- A woman has full control over her body, choosing if and when she marries and if, when and how many children she has. - Women and men share household decision-making and labor, reducing the burden of unpaid labor and care on women. - Women smallholder farmers have access to land rights, decide what to plant, and have access to markets to sell their crops. - Refugee girls have access to quality services and opportunities and are seen for their contributions. - All girls have the ability to access high quality education opportunities and can see a pathway to employment and empowerment. - Everyone, especially men and boys, have alternatives to settling disputes using violence. - Marginalized ethnicities, women, people who identify as LGBTQI+, and people who are gender nonconforming serve in decision making roles, ranging from the community to national levels.